 Getting Money for your Organization through Fundraising

 BEFORE YOU SOLICIT DONATIONS FROM ANYONE, YOU MUST GET APPROVAL FOR YOUR FUNDRAISER BY THE STUDENT INVOLVEMENT & LEADERSHIP (SIL) OFFICE.
-Submit a Fundraising Approval Form here.
+Submit an Event Planning Form Here!

 The SIL staff will review the form, once submitted and clarify details on the proper way to fundraise as a club or on-campus organization and makes sure you abide by state rules on donation solicitation, raffling, product sales, and other potential fundraising issues.

 Clubs and organizations are not allowed to have car washes to raise funds because the car wash soap and used wash water can lower water-quality and be toxic to aquatic animals & plants in our local waters.
 Even “biodegradable” or “environmentally-friendly” car wash soaps pose a risk to aquatic life.
 Think of what soap does.
 It picks up dirt, oil, and nasty residues containing benzene and chromium from your car.
 A quick wash sends the soap ‘n grime-ladened water into storm drains towards lakes, rivers, and the Puget Sound.
 Unfortunately, the very properties of soap that attract pollutants also cause fish to absorb pollutants if soap contaminates their watery habitat, and since we are all connected to the food web, those contaminants may wind up on our dinner plates.
 Yikes.

 Although washing your personal car is not a violation, having car wash fundraisers violates the “National Pollutant Discharge Elimination System” (NPDES), a federal pollutant law.
 Pierce County is not strict on enforcing this law.
 However, going green is part of being a Lute and as environmental stewards, students must consider how their actions impact the earth—and themselves!